lakshitapatel286/Blockchain_mini-project/README.md

 # Blockchain_mini-project
-Building a Mini-Blockchain .Create a simple Python script or a similar program that simulates a blockchain.
-The program should include functions for creating new blocks, calculating SHA-256 hashes, and linking blocks.
-Include a feature that uses digital signatures to verify the authenticity of a transaction within a block.
+Simple Blockchain Simulation with Digital Signatures This project is a simple Python implementation of a blockchain.
+It demonstrates the core concepts of blockchain technology, including:
+-Block creation
+-SHA-256 hashing
+-Linking blocks using previous hash
+-Digital signatures for transaction authenticity verification